tsuyoshi-yoneda-math/SP500-ParallelReservoir/README.md

 Please acknowledge the use of these scripts in any publications that make use of them.

-I developed a non-incremental online learning system using a parallelized reservoir and the corresponding data-driven filter.
+I developed a non-incremental online learning system using a parallelized Rreservoir and the corresponding data-driven filter.
 Unlike long-term learning models, its strength lies in its ability to adapt flexibly to sudden changes in patterns.

 For the summary of parallelized reservoir, see